TheBeerApostle/TheBeerApostle/README.md

 ## 🧑‍💻 About Me

-- 🏢 **4 years** in digital agencies — from MVP sprints to enterprise-level chaos
+- 🏢 **4 years** in digital agency — from MVP sprints to enterprise-level chaos
 - 🎓 Degree in **Cybersecurity** — I think about threats before they exist
 - 🐍 **Python** is my comfort zone, but I'm not afraid to wander
 - 🧠 I care about: clean architecture, type safety, and APIs that feel natural